eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 and

-* The Antelope platform software, Click on this link for instructions on [installing Antelope binaries.](../02_getting-started/02_development-environment/03_before-you-begin.md "Getting started - install binaries")
+* The Antelope framework software, Click on this link for instructions on [installing Antelope binaries.](../02_getting-started/02_development-environment/03_before-you-begin.md "Getting started - install binaries")
 * Familiarity with the Antelope tools `cleos` and `keosd`.
 * The Antelope Contract Development Toolkit or eosio.cdt.
 Click on this link to [install the CDT.](../02_getting-started/02_development-environment/04_install-the-CDT.md "CDT Installation Instructions")
 * Familiarity with the `eosio.cdt` which is used to compile smart contracts.

-Click on this link for an [overview of the Antelope platform.](../01_overview/index.md)
+Click on this link for an [overview of the Antelope framework.](../01_overview/index.md)

 Click on this link to [get started with Antelope.](../02_getting-started/index.md "Getting Started with Antelope")